pavelmc/sof1u/README.md

 ### Changelog: ###

 * 27 nov 2017 (1): Repository creation based on the actual tar file from www.scrolloutf1.com page
-* 27 nov 2017 (2): Basic support for Ubuntu 16.04 LTS, in fact it's teaked to **ONLY** work on that system at this point, it will not work on older ones (either Ubuntu or Debian) I will soon introduce more validations on the script to make it support new and old versions.
+* 27 nov 2017 (2): Basic support for Ubuntu 16.04 LTS, in fact it's tweaked to **ONLY** work on that system at this point, it will not work on older ones (either Ubuntu or Debian) I will soon introduce more validations on the script to make it support new and old versions.
-* 27 nov 2017 (3): The validation for newer Ubuntu and Debian is in place, it will detect the version and install the corresponding software and config files; also it will work now for older versions like the official scrolloutf1.tar file does. _(Linus Torvals style: don't break it trying to fix it)_
+* 27 nov 2017 (3): The validation for newer Ubuntu and Debian is in place, it will detect the version and install the corresponding software and config files; also it will now work for older versions like the official scrolloutf1.tar file does. _(Linus Torvals style: don't break it trying to fix it)_

 ## Roadmap / TODO ##